locana-co/PGRestAPI/README.md

 ## Dependencies

-PostGres w/ PostGIS
+PostGres 9.1 + w/ PostGIS 2.0 +
-pg
-PhantomJS
+topojson

 ## For Windows Folks:

 if you encounter errors related to "git config returned wrong result" when installing modules, explicitly set the git.exe location like so: $ npm config set "git" "C:\path\to.exe"

-On Windows with multiple versions of .NET, use: npm install pg --msvs_version=2012)
+On Windows with multiple versions of .NET, use: npm install pg --msvs_version=2012

 ## For Hipster Ubuntu Linux Folks: